 Ok, well this may seem obvious too, but lack of sleep is one of the main reasons why people feel tired all the time, and many just refuse to admit it!

 It is estimated that nearly one-third of all Americans don’t get enough sleep each night.
 At least eight hours of uninterrupted sleep are needed each night to feel refreshed and energized in the morning.
 How much are you getting?

 There are many people suffering from sleep apnea who are not aware that they have it.
 One of the symptoms of sleep apnea is waking up from a long night’s rests, but still not feeling rested.

-With sleep apnea, your breathing stops and starts, while you sleep.
-This can result in serious fatigue the next day.
+If you suffer from sleep apnea, your breathing stops and starts, while you sleep which can result in serious fatigue the next day.